Share on

 Do medical certificates issued by traditional healers have to be accepted by employers?
-While there does not appear to be an obligation to do so at present, indications are that it will soon become a reality.
+While there does not appear to be an obligation to do so at present, indications are that it will be soon become a reality.

 What about a Clinic letter.
 Is that acceptable to claim “sick leave”